 Yikes!
 Opening the TrainerRoad app only to see that your current Training Plan has disappeared is, very understandably, a big surprise.
-Rest assured, this is all part a transition to a much, much better way to plan and track your training called, Calendar.
+Rest assured, this is all part of a transition to a much, much better way to plan and track your training called, Calendar.

 So, worry not!
 Evidence of your hard work has not been lost!